ashleychontos/pySYD/docs/quickstart.rst

 **Note:** For a *complete* list of options which are currently available via command-line interface (CLI), see our special CLI :ref:`glossary<usage/cli/glossary>`.

-If you haven't already, execute the above command -- you will immediately notice that the printed output is actually quite long.
-Not to worry though as we will break it down by sections.

-***Important: when running `pysyd` as a script, there is one positional argument.***
+***Important: when running `pysyd` as a script, there is one positional argument for the pysyd "mode".***

 How it works
 ++++++++++++

-The software operates in approximately the following order:
+So in case you haven't already, execute the command.
+You will immediately notice that the printed output is actually quite long but not to worry though, as we will break it down by four main sections (corresponding to the approximate pipeline workflow):
  #. :ref:`Loads in parameters and data <stepone>`
  #. :ref:`Estimates initial values <steptwo>`
  #. :ref:`Fits global parameters <stepthree>`
  #. :ref:`Extrapolates uncertainties <stepfour>`

-Each of the four main steps are discussed in detail below.
+For each step, we will first show the relevant block of printed (or verbose) output, then describe what the software is actually doing and if applicable, conclude with the section- specific results (i.e. files, figures, etc.).

 .. _stepone: